ezavesky/metadata-flatten-extractor/README.md

 * add new `azure_videoindexer` parser
 * switch flattened reference from `logo` to `brand`; `explicit` to `moderation`
 * add parsing library `pytimeparse` for simpler ingest
+* fix bug to delete old data bundle if reference files are available

 ### 0.4.2
 * add new `time_offset` parameter to environment/run configuration